 The answer depends on what you wish to achieve because PowerPoint is an effective tool when used for the right presentation.
 We suggest starting with, ‘What do you want to achieve?’.
 Here are ‘7 Pieces of Essential Preparation’ that we ask our clients to complete for Must Win Meetings before we even consider opening PowerPoint together:

 - Duration – How long do we have?
+What time do we need for the agreement?
 How much time do we want to spend presenting?
-How much time do we want to spend discussing?
-How much time do we need for agreement?
+How much time do we want to spend discussing this?

 - EIM – What is our ‘End in Mind?
 A great tool from Stephen Covey, habit 2 asking ‘What do you want to achieve at the end of this meeting?’.

 - Objectives – What are your objectives for this meeting?
 We suggest having 3 simple, specific, and clear objectives that everyone who is attending from your side knows.
 Remember SMART.
-What are you objectives for after the meeting?
+What are your objectives after the meeting?

 - Messages – What are the key messages we wish to convey?
 We suggest having 3 simple, specific, and clear messages that everyone who is attending from your side knows.